tirth23/express-intro/readme.md

 6. Lot of heavy lifting of logic and features are done by express

 ## Express Setup
-### Initialise a new node project
+### Initialise a new node project -y creates node project with default
 ### Create a file index.js
 ```
 npm init -y
-npm install express --save
+npm i express --save
 ```

+## Testin Postman
+### Open Postman and click the "New" button to create a new request.
+Choose the HTTP method (e.g., GET, POST) for your request.
+### Enter the URL of the API endpoint you want to test in the request URL field.
+### You can set request headers by clicking on the "Headers" tab.
+Headers are used to pass additional information to the server, such as authentication tokens or content type.